Npoubko/KJVBible-Quote-Images/README.md

 # KJVBible-Quote-Images
 The best quotes from the KJV Bible, in image format.
+Please download and share.

 If you're on your phone, open the "code" tab up top, click a book folder, and then scroll down to see the images.